Bears swept by Jayhawks in tight contest

 People are also reading…

-KU leftfiedler Chase Jans tied it up on an RBI double by second baseman Kodey Shojinaga in the bottom of the third.
+KU left fielder Chase Jans tied it up on an RBI double by second baseman Kodey Shojinaga in the bottom of the third.
 Branch's homer in the top of the fifth gave Baylor the edge once more but Kline singled to score English in the sixth.

 Teplanszky doubled to bring in Kobe Andrade in the top of the seventh and Cole Elvis answered with a home run in the bottom of the inning.
 English drove the winning run over left center in the eighth.
 The Bears picked up a couple of hits in the top of the ninth but a pair of flyouts and a fielder's choice wrapped up the series.